One book. Two readers. A world of mystery, menace, and desire.

 His first play, Monster in the Dark, a collaboration with foolsFURY Theater Company, had critically-acclaimed runs in San Francisco and Berkeley in 2008.
 SF Weekly cited Monster in naming foolsFURY San Francisco’s Best Theater Company of the year.

 Doug is a graduate of the Iowa Writers’ Workshop and a former Wallace Stegner Fellow at Stanford, and he has received Fellowships from the Michener-Copernicus Society and the National Endowment for the Arts.
-He lives in Austin and teaches writing at Texas State University in San Marcos.
+He lives in Austin and is an associate professor of English at Texas State University in San Marcos.
 He also serves on the advisory board for Austin Bat Cave, a non-profit writing center for kids.

 A three-time Jeopardy! champion, Doug appeared on the show’s 2006 Tournament of Champions.